-Initiative Description Policy Instrument Emissions Reductions 2018-2022 (ktCO2e) 10% Biodiesel Mandate Manitoba was the first jurisdiction in Canada to establish a biodiesel mandate in 2009, and the mandate requires that diesel fuel sold in the province contain a minimum renewable content blend of 2% by volume.
+TABLE 2: Addi tional Recommended Initiatives to Support Achieving the 2018 3-2022 Reduct ion Goal Initiative Description Policy Instrument Estimated Emission Reductions 2018-2022 (ktCO2e) 10% Biodiesel Mandate Manitoba was the first jurisdiction in Canada to establish a biodiesel mandate in 2009, and the mandate requires that diesel fuel sold in the province contain a minimum renewable content blend of 2% by volume.
 This initiative proposes an increase in the biodiesel mandate to a minimum renewable content blend of 10%.
-Regulatory 219 15% Ethanol Mandate Manitoba's current ethanol blending mandate is at 8.5%, which is the highest blending requirement in the country.
+Regulatory 220 15% Ethanol Mandate Manitoba's current ethanol blending mandate is at 8.5%, which is the highest blending requirement in the country.
 This initiative would increase the ethanol mandate for gasoline sold at the pump in the province to 15%.
-Regulatory 180 4R Nutrient Stewardship A Memorandum of Understanding exists between Fertilizer Canada, Keystone Agricultural Producers and the Government of Manitoba to promote 4R Nutrient Stewardship as the leading approach to sustainable nutrient best management practices (BMPs) in the province.
+Regulatory 180 4R Nutrient Stewardship A Memorandum of Understanding exists between Fertilizer Canada, Keystone Agricultural Producers and the Government of Manitoba to promote 4R Nutrient Stewardship as the leading approach to sustainable nutrient beneficial management practices (BMPs) in the province.
 This initiative proposes to increase the promotion and integration of the 4R Nutrient Stewardship program including: recognizing 4R Nutrient Stewardship as the standard for proper nutrient management in Manitoba; recognizing voluntary actions undertaken to reduce environmental impacts through investments in research as well as accreditation and verification programming; adopting and supporting science-based decisions on matters related to nutrient management; identifying a 4R Nutrient Stewardship target for Manitoba; incentives to growers/grower organizations for implementing a 4R Plan with a 4R designated agri-retailer as opposed to single BMP adoption; working with landowners to incorporate requirements for a 4R Nutrient Stewardship plan.
-Research has shown that implementing 4R Nutrient Stewardship on the farm can result in up to an \$87/acre economic increase.
 Economic (Incentive) / Information 130